-With school back in session, the West Area Plan is reaching out to schools and organizations who work with student under the age of 18, targeting those in 7th through 12th grade.
-Plans are long-term vision documents, which means that kids are and teenagers are those most likely to see the impact of a plan over the course of its 20-year cycle.
+With school back in session, the West Area Plan is reaching out to schools and organizations who work with students under the age of 18, targeting those in 7th through 12th grade.
+Plans are long-term vision documents, which means that kids and teenagers are those most likely to see the impact of a plan over the course of its 20-year cycle.
 We want young people to develop their own planning lens so they can contribute to their communities and be a voice that guides the future of West Denver's neighborhoods.

 How to participate: If you are a student in 7th to 12th grade--or a teacher, coach, educator or organization that works with youth--take any of the following steps to get involved in the planning process.